motain/.github/README.md

 # .github

-# What is this ?
+# What is this?

-This repository gerenates the home page for organization github profile
+This repository generates the home page for organization github profile

 [Voila](https://github.com/motain)